-The works to replace a large segment of the Lakes Entrance bluestone seawall have recently got underway, with pile load tests having been completed in June, 2018.
+The works to replace a large segment of the Lakes Entrance bluestone seawall started in July, 2018.

 The section to be replaced is approximately 216 metres in length, extending west from the local Ocean Rescue building to opposite the Commonwealth Bank.

 This seawall had been subject to significant erosion and damage, with a partial collapse and resulting fissures to the footpath leading to an 80-metre stretch being closed off with temporary fencing for over a year, an inconvenience to hundreds of locals and tourists alike who traverse the coastline every day.